skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 The shown articles contain a link to journal website of the article ([example](https://www.aeaweb.org/articles.php?doi=10.1257/aer.100.3.724)).
 You can download the article there (due to access restrictions this works only from the university network).

 ### Zip file with data and code
 From the articles website you can typically also download a zip file that contains the articles' data sets and codes.
 If you download and open the zip file, you typically find a README file (possibly in pdf or txt format).
 It describes the contributed data sets and codes.
-In particular, it is noted whether all data for replication is available or whether some data must be bought or is unaccessible.
+In particular, it is noted whether all data for replication is available or whether some data must be bought or is inaccessible.
 You should choose an article where all data is available, or at least most parts of the article can be replicated with the available data.

 ### Contributed code
-Most articles have contributed Stata code in `.do` files, which can be opended with any text editor.
+Most articles have contributed Stata code in `.do` files, which can be opened with any text editor.
 Sometimes there is also code in other languages like Matlab `.m` or C, Fortran, Python, R, ...
 As a rough rule of thumb, articles that only contain Stata code are easier to replicate than articles that also contain Matlab or other code.
 If you search for articles with JEL code, you see for many articles already an overview of the types and size of code files, e.g.
 ```
   Inventories, Lumpy Trade, and Large Devaluations (55.41 MB, aer, 2010/12)
   ...